CodePartnersMD/MD201-01/lab-01/README.md

+# Updated README.md
+This is the pair programming challenge from June 30, 2018, in which I served as driver while Brittany was the navigator.
+We are going to be adding functions to Brittany's code, and move the logic for the individual questions into separate functions, and call those functions to run the game.

+According to the assignment: <i>In its most basic sense, this is pretty simple and straightforward: 'wrap' the logic and variables for a given question with function someFuncNameYouChoose() { at the beginning, and add a closing curly brace } at the end.
+To make the function execute, just call it afterwards: someFuncNameYouChoose(); After completing this step the game should behave exactly as it did before. <em>a-c-p</em> </i>

 # Assignment Overview: Lab 1

 - Write a program that accepts user input and, based on that input, displays messages back to the user.